sourcegraph/handbook/content/departments/cloud/index.md

 Cloud instances are generally created without any customer data (repos / code-host connections / code / user accounts / code insights etc.).

-The Cloud team has an experimental process for importing data from on-premises / jointly-managed Sourcegraph instances, described [here for MI v1.1](technical-docs/v1.1/mi1-1_onprem_data_migration.md).
+The Cloud team has an experimental process for importing data from on-premises / jointly-managed Sourcegraph instances, described [here](technical-docs/v2.0/onprem_data_migration.md).

 ### FAQ: How do I generate a password reset link for customer admin?